Approved Viagra copies flood drugstores in Korea

-Pfizer's patent on Viagra active ingredient sildenafil expired on May 17, since when six local companies, including CJ Cheiljedang and Hanmi Pharm, have released prescription-only generic versions.
+Pfizer's (PFE.N) patent on Viagra active ingredient sildenafil expired on May 17, since when six local companies, including CJ Cheiljedang (097950.KS) and Hanmi Pharm (128940.KS), have released prescription-only generic versions.

 A court this week ruled against Pfizer's claim that a "use patent" barred generic copies from being sold as erectile dysfunction treatments.